dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 [`ScanRegion`]({{ site.api }}index.html#scanregion)

-Here is how the scanning region is set:
+Here is how `ScanRegion` applies its settings to the viewfinder:

 1. Use the `ratio` property to set the height-to-width of the rectangular scanning region, then scale the rectangle up to fit within the viewfinder.
 2. Translate the rectangular up by the number of pixels specified by `regionBottomMargin`.